jjcoronal/portf0lio/page9.md

 Tensegrity structures hold themselves together through a precise balance of continuous tension and discontinuous compression.
 There is no redundancy as every element is load-bearing and every connection is critical.
 This makes them structurally efficient and inherently unstable.

 This graduation project used tensegrity as both a structural system and a research framework.
 Working non-linearly between digital simulation and physical prototyping, the investigation mapped how variations in geometry, material, and connection logic produced radically different structural behaviours.

-Each prototype was not a failed or successful attempt — it was data.
+The work was presented as the titulation project for the degree of Architect at Universidad Iberoamericana, achieving a grade of 10/10.

 ![image](assets/img/tensegrity/Concepto.png)